-Established by the GE and bringing together representatives from the three (previously four) Areas, the GE committees are responsible for making recommendations to the GE.
-In addition to the Global Audit Committee, there are committees for Global Markets and Investments, Global Accounts, Emerging Markets, Talent, Risk Management, Assurance, Advisory, Tax, and TAS.
+Established by the GE and bringing together representatives from across the organisation, the GE committees are responsible for making recommendations to the GE.
+In addition to the Global Audit Committee, examples of other committees include Assurance, Consulting, Tax, Strategy and Transactions, Global Markets and Investments, Global Accounts, Emerging Markets, Talent and Risk Management.